 A codicil is an amendment to a last will and testament.
 If you’re unhappy with the terms of your will as originally written, you can add a codicil to it.
 The codicil will modify the terms of the will, including adding new terms or revoking old ones.

 Codicils can be used to add a new beneficiary or subtract one.
 You can also use a codicil to change what types of property and assets you want your beneficiaries to have.
 A codicil can function like an addendum appended to the will itself, or it can be a separate document.

 Codicils help keep you will up to date.
 You may want to add one whenever you reach a new milestone in your life, such as getting married or having a child.
 Codicils can also tighten up the terms of the will if they are unclear.
 However, in most cases, instead of adding a codicil, simply creating a new will may be a more effective way to adjust the terms of your current will.

-And if you don't currently have a will at all, you can get one for just $120 by following using the attorney-approved tools in the Policygenius app.
+And if you don't currently have a will at all, you can get one for just $120 by following using the Policygenius's attorney-approved tools.

 A codicil can affect the loved ones named in your will in certain ways:

 You can nominate a new executor, co-executors, or contingent executors of your estate.
 (Read more about the role of the executor.)

 You can name a new guardian, co-guardians, or contingent guardians of your minor children.